Karla Sofen: Dark Reign

-During Asgard's siege, Moonstone is seen helping Osborn defeat Thor.
+During Asgard's siege, Sofen is seen helping Osborn defeat Thor.
 She is seen being chased away from the scene by Maria Hill.
-Moonstone turns intangible to avoid the bullets.
-Moonstone is one of the on-lookers when Sentry tears Ares in half.
-Moonstone is standing besides Osborn when the New Avengers, Young Avengers, and Nick Fury led by Steve Rogers arrive to assist the Asgardians.
-Rogers hits Osborn with the shield as Karla retreats back, prompting her to say "Well, I sure as @#$% saw this coming!".
+Karla turns intangible to avoid the bullets.
+Karla is one of the on-lookers when Sentry tears Ares in half.
+Sofen is standing besides Osborn when the New Avengers, Young Avengers, and Nick Fury led by Captain America arrive to assist the Asgardians.
 Karla engages in personal combat with Carol.
 Karla wins the exchange when Osborn interferes into the fight by blasting Danvers with an energy beam in the back.
-When Osborn is defeated by Rogers and Tony Stark, and reverts to the Green Goblin persona, Karla and Bullseye are seen in the distance.
+When Osborn is defeated by Captain America and Tony Stark and reverts to the Green Goblin persona, Karla and Bullseye are seen in the distance.
 Both of them come to the realization that it would be a good time to leave the battle.

-Moonstone, along with the other members of the Dark Avengers, are arrested by the Avengers.
-After Rogers does away with Osborn, Moonstone and Bullseye take the opportunity to attempt an escape.
+Sofen, along with the other members of the Dark Avengers, are arrested by the Avengers.
+After Captain America does away with Osborn, Moonstone and Bullseye take the opportunity to attempt an escape.
 Danvers gives chase to Moonstone, only to have Karla fire on with an energy blast.
 When it seems she has escaped, Stark appears and punches her, knocking her out.
-At the same time, Bullseye is struck down by Luke Cage, sending the two villains falling unconscious to the ground, thus ending Moonstone's involvement.
+At the same time, Bullseye is struck down by Luke Cage, sending the two villains falling unconscious to the ground, thus ending Sofen's involvement.